Rich63/Complete-React-Web-Developer-Course/README.md

 # Complete-React-Web-Developer-Course
-This is course The Complete React Web Developer Course on udemy.com by Andrew Mead
+This is from The Complete React Web Developer Course on udemy.com by Andrew Mead